Intel World Open makes Rocket League Olympic

 Anyone can register for the Rocket League Intel World Open from May 15 to May 31.
 Anyone 15 years of age and older may register for the Rocket League tournament, but for Street Fighter V, the age limit is 16.

 That’s the fierce thing about the Rocket League Intel World Open: it’s truly a global competition!
-Anyone can register, then there’s a of regional qualifiers, a few closed qualifiers, and finally the Rocket League Athletes!
+Anyone can register, then there’s a series of regional qualifiers, a few closed qualifiers, and finally the Rocket League Athletes!
 Sick.

 When does the Rocket League Intel World Open take place?